Brenntron/Bookshelf-React/README.md

 ## Getting Started

+First, install dependencies and create the db. npm install or yarn install npx prisma migrate dev

-First, run the development server:
+Then, run the development server:
 ```bash
 npm run dev
 # or